richterleo/Neonatal_Brain_Segmentation/Pipeline/README.md

 ## Run Pipeline

 The main training loop is contained in `Train.py`.
 Hyperparameters can be changed manually in `Hyperparams.py`.
 Epoch-wise loss and validation Dice Scores (per tissue class and on average), among other metrics, as well as the current best model and training graphs will be saved to a newly created result folder under '.Pipeline/results'.

 ## Age Prediction

-Additional age prediction can be performed by specifying the `mode` attribute of the ResultsLogger in `Train.py` as `agePrediction` and then executing the training pipeline.
+Additional age prediction can be performed by specifying the `mode` attribute of the ResultsLogger in `Train.py` as `agePrediction`, i.e.

+  resultlogger = ResultsLogger('baseline', session_info='Only for testing')

+and then executing the training pipeline.

 ## Label Budgeting